 Skiing in Dubai is an almost surreal experience.
 You can experience winter’s chill on real snow knowing that it is blazing hot outside.
 Ski Dubai was amazing!

-Cost: A two-hour ski slope pass for experienced skiers is AED 200 for adults and AED 170 for children.
-A full-day ski slope pass (all day with multiple entries) is AED 300 for adults and AED 275 for children.
+A two-hour ski slope pass for experienced skiers is AED 255 for adults and AED 255 for children.
+A full-day ski slope pass (all day with multiple entries) is available.
 Other packages with lessons are available.

 Ski Dubai is located inside the Mall of the Emirates.